-Claim: Photograph shows a house painted in protest by its owner after being barred from displaying a U.S. flag in his yard.
+Claim: Photograph shows a house painted in protest by its owner after he was barred from displaying a U.S. flag in his yard.

 REAL PHOTOGRAPH; INACCURATE DESCRIPTION